 Gilbert + Tobin has a decentralised approach to procurement with a significant number of staff authorised to make purchases, resulting in a large catalogue of small suppliers, which may increase the risks of modern slavery in our supply chain.

 This year we continued the process of centralising information and record keeping of suppliers and endeavouring to rationalise the number of suppliers for each procurement category.
-This year we also brought our supplier onboarding process back onshore, as part of a wider transfer onshore of the entire office accounts payable process.

 We continued to develop our supplier onboarding process and as part of the updated process, G+T now requires suppliers formally to acknowledge our Supplier Code of Conduct and to complete our modern slavery questionnaire or provide a copy of their Modern Slavery Statement, with some exceptions for small businesses.

 Gilbert + Tobin has established processes for assessing and monitoring modern slavery risk in our supply chain.
-Our Procurement and Risk teams continued to operationalise our Supplier Modern Slavery due diligence program, as set out in previous modern slavery statements.
+Our Procurement and Risk teams continue to operationalise our Supplier Modern Slavery due diligence program, as set out in previous modern slavery statements.

 In relation to the areas of our supply chain identified as being of higher risk, the following due diligence was undertaken:

-• Facilities management: Gilbert + Tobin has three key facilities suppliers – Jones Lang LaSalle (JLL) (NSW), Jones Lang LaSalle (VIC) and Brookfield.
+Gilbert + Tobin has three key facilities suppliers – Jones Lang LaSalle (JLL) (NSW), Jones Lang LaSalle (VIC) and Brookfield.
 Both Jones Lang LaSalle entities and Brookfield have Modern Slavery Statements on their websites.
 We have reviewed their Modern Slavery Statements and confirmed that these suppliers have all implemented systems for managing modern risks within their business and supply chains.

-Facilities are an area of heightened risk of modern slavery in Australia, given the nature of the sector (see section 3.3).
+Facilities are an area of heightened risk of modern slavery in Australia, given the nature of the sector (see section 4.3).
 Our offices are all housed within buildings that are owned and operated by top-tier landlords, from whom we source much of these services.
 We have strong and continuing engagement with our landlords on this issue to understand and address any such risks.

-(b) Outsourced teams
+Outsourced teams

-Senior managers from G+T are responsible for interacting with and managing the Elevate and Exigent teams and know the outsourced staff and regularly meet with them on video and audio calls.
+Senior managers from G+T are responsible for interacting with and managing the Elevate and Exigent/ Morae teams and know the outsourced staff and regularly meet with them on video and audio calls.
 These dedicated outsourced staff have access to G+T communications in the same way as our Australian-based staff.
+They have access to G+T’s whistle-blower channels and protections and receive the same training and information on their availability.

 The market for people with the skills of these staff is competitive, particularly in India.
 Turnover occurs on a regular basis as opportunities emerge, indicating free movement for these staff.

-(c) Technology hardware
+Technology hardware

 This is a difficult area of risk that almost all businesses will face.
 G+T is a relatively small customer of the suppliers of this equipment.
 Addressing this risk will require coordinated, global actions from governments and all participants in the supply chain.
 For our part, we are focusing on ensuring our purchases are from top-tier reputable suppliers and engaging with those suppliers to better understand their supply chains and approaches to addressing the risks of modern slavery.

-(d) Merchandise
+Merchandise

 Over the past few years, we have focused on rationalising our suppliers for this type of purchase and ensuring that all procurement is done through a centralised marketing function.
 The greatest risk would be from individuals making their own purchases or orders from suppliers where the same level of inquiry would not have been completed.